 The empirical analysis of relevant determinants affecting the energy-efficient renovation decisions of single-family house owners is based on the random utility theory (Louviere et al., 2000) and is performed using revealed preferences.
 In order to gather the data, a survey on renovations undertaken by single-house owners in Slovenia was conducted in spring 2010.
 The collected data set consists of 1,022 homeowners of single-family houses built before 1991.
 In this way we obtained information on the renovation activity of homeowners in the last 15 years as well as dwelling characteristics and socio-economic characteristics of households.
 Since renovation decisions by homeowners in multi-dwelling buildings require a majority of the owners' votes and are therefore not autonomous, only decisions by single-house owners are investigated.
-In particular, we focus on renovations (e.g., insulation) and maintenance or repairment activities.
-To model energy-efficient renovation decisions, discrete choice models are employed, namely the logit and count data (Poisson) models (Maddala, 1983; Greene, 2000).
+In particular, we focus on renovations of the façade, roof, basement and windows, where a distinction is made between energy-efficient renovations (e.g., insulation) and maintenance or repairment activities.
+To model energy-efficient renovation decisions, limited dependent variable models are employed, namely the probit and count data (Poisson) models (Maddala, 1983; Greene, 2000).
 Several location and dwelling characteristics as well as the socio-economic characteristics of households are considered in order to explain decisions related to energy-saving measures adopted.
-Since the inclusion of energy consultation in the model may lead to endogeneity problem, we also estimate 2SLS model where suitable instruments are considered for energy consultation variable.